golanya/share_it_system/README.md

 # MEAN stack lending and borrowing tools management system

-'My Movie.mp4' its a short video to decribe Admin view, the proccess of borrowing a tool from one user to another + rating behavior in the end of the loan.
+'My Movie.mp4' its a short video to describe Admin view, the proccess of borrowing a tool from one user to another + rating behavior in the end of the loan.

 ## Install dependencies
 #### Server